-- Regularly convening ESG Board of Metzler Asset Management GmbH - Monthly performance review meeting with Portfolio Management, CIO and Fund Risk Controlling.
-In addition to the monthly portfolio analysis the comparison of return and risk figures for all funds and their benchmarks ESG key figures are also evaluated (companies with "very severe controversies" [red flag] in MSCI ESG Research).
+- Regularly convening ESG Board of Metzler Asset Management GmbH - Monthly performance review meetings with portfolio management, the CIO and the Reporting team.
+In addition to the monthly portfolio analysis the comparison of return and risk figures for all funds and their benchmarks ESG key figures are evaluated.